pawelkopec/Scheduling/README.md

   2. Overall processing time will be minimal.

 This problem can be presented as finding an apropriate 3-coloring of cubic incompatibility graph.
 All the details are provided in the above mentioned article.

+## Packages
+  * __graph__ package will contain necessary abstraction for building graph algorithms alongside with their basic implementations (neighbour list graph, adjacency matrix graph, colorable interface etc.)
+  * __scheduling__ package will contain graph subclasses needed specifically for this scheduling problem

+## Status
+In production.
+Not for use.
+Can try out available classes though and leave some feedback.